Are you in the market for a new pump for pumping on the go? Here are six of the best portable breast pumps, so you can pick the right one for you!

 - You can hack the Baby Buddha to use Freemie cups (use the closed system cups) or, if you have another breast pump, those pump parts.

-- Because the suction is very strong, some women find they get more milk with it.
+- Because the suction is very strong, some people find they get more milk with it.
+You can use it as a primary pump.

 Cons:

-Baby Buddha gave us a special discount referral code for you guys – you can get 10% off with the code EPM10!
+Baby Buddha gave us a special discount referral code for you guys – you can get 10% off with the code EPUMP!

 More on the Baby Buddha breast pump here.